It was rock bottom.

-This horrific experience “ended” with my neighbor calling 911 because of the loud bangs (me face diving).
+This horrific experience “ended” with my neighbor calling 911 because of the loud bangs (me face diving for hours).

 A flashlight peered in the window and once again I attempted to inch forward; landing on the floor like a cracked egg.

-The room faded around me as men dressed in red approached through broken glass and wheeled me away…
+The room faded around me as men dressed in red approached through broken glass and took me away…

 Life would continue moving and eventually, I would too.